Science4Parliament Podcast

 Welcome to the Science for Parliament podcast.

-This is the first podcast that aims to foster the relationship between science and decision makers and show how research and innovation are vital to the equitable and sustainable functioning of our societies and economies.
+This is the first podcast that aims to foster the relationship between science and decision-makers and show how research and innovation are vital to the equitable and sustainable functioning of our societies and economies.

-The podcast aims to highlight the work of innovative people in the world of science and to get their perspective of what needs to be done to bring the world of science and policy closer together.
+The podcast aims to highlight the work of innovative people in the world of science and to get their perspective on what needs to be done to bring the world of science and policy closer together.

-To add something different to the conversation each guest is asked to pick two numbers, each of which is related to one of 10 random questions, some of which will be asked during the interview.
+To add something different to the conversation, each guest is asked to pick two numbers, each related to one of 10 random questions, some of which will be asked during the interview.

-On today's show, Denis talks about water caucuses, what they are and how they can help water access and security with John Oldfield , CEO of Accelerate Global and former director of Global Water 2020.
+On today's show, Denis talks about water caucuses, what they are and how they can help water access and security with John Oldfield, CEO of Accelerate Global and former director of Global Water 2020.

-You can find out more about John’s work here – GlobalWater2020.org
+You can find out more about John’s work here – GlobalWater2020.org or follow him on social media: linkedin.com/in/johnoldfield or X @JohnforWater

-To contact Denis Naughten in relation to this podcast or any other matter please email him here Denis.Naughten@oireachtas.ie or visit his social media:
+To contact Denis Naughten in relation to this podcast or any other matter, please email him here: dnaughten@gmail.com or visit his social media:

-X: @DenisNaughten.
+X: https://x.com/DenisNaughten

 Science4Parliament Podcast – Episode 8 – Water Caucuses with John Oldfield